-Your resume is an essential part of your job application.
+If you're applying for your first marketing internship, your interviewers will want to see a well-prepared resume.
 It gives employers a valuable overview of who you are as a professional.
-Even as a student with little working experience, your education, and extra-curricular activities give hiring managers insights into your potential as a contributor on their teams.
+Even as a student with little working experience, your education and extracurricular activities give hiring managers insights into your potential as an intern who can contribute to their teams.

 In a marketing internship resume, you should include your current course of study and where you go to school.
-If you have a high GPA, such as 3.5 or above, that should be included to show how studious and dedicated you are.
+If you have a high GPA, say 3.5 or above, be sure to include it to show how studious and dedicated you are.

-If you have any marketing experience, such as being part of a club on campus, volunteering or a previous internship, include the role and what you accomplished.
-Rather than just giving a list of tasks, including results.
-For example, instead of writing "promoted event" you would write, "Created marketing plan for campus event that resulted in record-breaking attendance."
-Using concrete examples of what you can deliver helps employers get an idea of your skill and work ethic.
+If you have any marketing experience, such as being part of a club on campus, volunteering, or a previous internship, include the role and what you accomplished.
+Rather than just giving a list of tasks, demonstrate results.
+For example, instead of writing "promoted event," you would write, "Created marketing plan for campus event that resulted in record-breaking attendance."
+Using concrete examples of what you can deliver helps employers get an idea of your skills and work ethic.

-Additionally, if you have a blog, website or a strong social media following, that is also valuable to include.
+Additionally, if you have a blog, website, or a strong social media following, that is also valuable to include.
 Marketing agencies know the power of social media, and savvy interns are highly sought after.
-If you have other work experiences, such as working retail or another campus position, don't include it in your resume.
-That work experience isn't relevant to the position, so will be out of place on a professional marketing internship resume.
+Don't include work other work experiences like your summer retail job or your server experience, unless it's relevant to the marketing job you're seeking.
+Remember, you want to make a strong, professional impression with your resume.

 Should I Use Formatting or Designs?

-Resumes for marketing positions can be more creative and individualized than the standard resume in other fields.
-Particularly if you're looking for a role in brand marketing or marketing design, branding yourself with specific colors, logos and smart layouts can help you stand out and reflect your talents.
-Just be aware that too much design can distract from your resume; any design aspects should complement your work experience, not overpower it.
+Resumes for marketing internships can be more creative and individualized than the standard resume in other fields.
+Particularly if you're looking for a role in brand marketing or marketing design, branding yourself with specific colors, logos, and smart layouts can help you stand out and reflect your talents.
+Just be aware that too much design can distract from your resume.
+Any design aspects should complement your work experience, not overpower it.